CubiCasa/cubicasa-android-sdk-example-project/README.md

 ### 93, "Proximity detection exception: $exception"
 Received if the proximity detection fails.

+### 94, "Rotation vector sensor is not supported.
+Using accelerometer and magnetometer instead."
+Received if the rotation vector sensor is not supported on device.
+True north data will be acquired by using accelerometer and magnetometer instead.

 ### 100, "ARCore session is initializing"
 Received if the ARCore session is initializing normally.